 Although I traveled in November to enjoy the rain, May is still considered the best time to visit Sylt as it starts to get warmer.

 Hikers, kite surfers, wildlife watchers, mudflat hikers, beach lovers, photographers, foodies, Sylt caters to everybody’s needs.

 In spite of its reputation as an Island for the rich and famous, it has reasonably priced hotels, hostels, shops, and restaurants.
 I stayed at a Youth Hostel and loved it for its cleanliness, great ambience and free breakfast.

 Seafood restaurants are a dime a dozen all around Sylt.
-Gosch is the most popular seafood restaurant with fabulous ambience, located all over Sylt.
-Although I’m a vegetarian I love the restaurant, especially for its spirit.
+Gosch is the most popular seafood restaurant with fabulous ambience, found in a few locations across Sylt.
+Despite being a vegetarian, I love the restaurant for its spirit.
 They also serve salads, delicious potatoes dishes and desserts.
 I ate an apple, cinnamon pancake and loved it.